 Pictured (left to right): Walter B. Prince; Jessie Carredano, Partner Rick Sousa

 Raising the bar

-We know that we have a responsibility to make a conscious, ongoing effort to ensure that our workplace reflects the community in which we live and work.
+We understand that we have a responsibility to make a conscious, ongoing effort to ensure that our workplace reflects the community in which we live and work.
 It is our responsibility to provide opportunity to the youth in our community who have limited resources or options.
-It is our responsibility to partner with hard-working businesses that provide local jobs and are themselves trying to build a sustainable community.
+It is also our responsibility to partner with hard-working businesses that provide local jobs and are themselves trying to build a sustainable, diverse community.

 The firm has received a Leader in Diversity award from the Boston Business Journal in the area of “Corporate Social Responsibility,” as well as the Rosoff Workplace Diversity Initiative Award for our commitment to providing opportunities to the youth in our community who have limited resources or options.

-In addition, founding partner Walter B. Prince’s efforts to promote diversity in the legal profession have caught the attention of the Commonwealth’s leaders in Washington.
+In addition, founding partner Walter B. Prince’s efforts to promote diversity in the legal profession have caught the attention of the Commonwealth’s leaders in Washington, D.C.
 Senator Elizabeth Warren and then-Senator John Kerry each tapped Walter to participate on advisory committees to recommend federal district court judges and magistrate judges.
 Another partner, Joseph L. Edwards Jr., sits on the Advisory Board for the Massachusetts Commission Against Discrimination.

-Prince Lobel’s women’s initiative, Women@Prince, focuses on building relationships both in and outside the firm.
+Prince Lobel’s women’s initiative, Women@Prince, focuses on building relationships both within and outside the firm.
 Geared toward promoting the talents and abilities of our female attorneys, the group supports its members’ professional development by providing career advice, educational and mentoring programs, and networking opportunities.
 The group also helps support local, female-focused charities through both events and direct outreach.
 Women@Prince aims to provide a comfortable environment for women to discuss the unique challenges they face in the legal industry.